CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Copying millions of files to Allas takes a long time regardless of the method.
 If you have started the `a-put` command inside a `screen` session, you can detach from the virtual session by pressing `Ctrl-a-d` to log out from Puhti and leave the upload process running for days.

-Once the _a-put_ command is finished, you can run `a-check` command to checkh if all the data objects have been created.
+Once the _a-put_ command is finished, you can run `a-check` command to check if all the data objects have been created.
 You should run _a-check_ using exactly the same options that you used with _a-put_.
 So in this case the command could be:

 ```text